joyccino/AngelSquat/README.md

 # SmartCam

+These codes in this forked repository has been modified.

-You can find the original source code and READ ME from https://github.com/jmablog/squatcam
+You can find the original squatcam source code and READ ME from https://github.com/jmablog/squatcam

 Thanks you James for your amazing work.